 - Notifications about the grace period ending: You may receive a letter informing you the grace period is ending and repayment will begin immediately.
 Typically, this means that while the repayment period will begin as soon as the grace period is over, the first required payment will likely not be due until approximately 3-4 weeks after the grace period ends.

 - Federal loans will have a 6 month grace period with the first required payment typically due between November and January.
-This year, the federal student loan pause was originally slated to end on Dec.
-31, 2022 but has been pushed to 2023.
 The due date will be determined by your specific servicer and your Stafford (direct) loans might begin repayment one month later than the PLUS loans.

 - Perkins loans will have a 9 month grace period with the first payment likely due in March.